The Adventures of Luther Arkwright: Publication history

-The first parts of The Adventures of Luther Arkwright followed as a five-part serial in the British underground comic Near Myths in 1978–1980, and were continued in the comics anthology pssst! in 1982.
+The Adventures of Luther Arkwright had a start-and-stop publication history, beginning in 1978 and not being completed until 1989.
+The first parts of the story appeared as a five-part serial in the British underground comic Near Myths in 1978–1980.

+The story continued in the comics anthology pssst! in 1982.
 After five more episodes, however, the story was interrupted when pssst! was canceled, less than half complete.
-Before shutting down, however, pssst!'s publisher, Serge Boissevain, collected all the Luther Arkwright stories — including the material from Near Myths — in a trade paperback called The Adventures of Luther Arkwright Book 1: Rat Trap.
+Before shutting down, pssst!'s publisher, Serge Boissevain, collected all the Luther Arkwright stories — including the material from Near Myths — in a trade paperback called The Adventures of Luther Arkwright Book 1: Rat Trap.

 Between 1987 and 1989 Talbot completed the story, which was published as a series of nine standard comic books by Valkyrie Press, followed, at readers' request, by a tenth issue, titled ARKeology, containing articles about the history and production of the comic and some extended back story and character information.

 In 1987, Serge Boissevain paid for the printing of the Valkyrie Press trade paperback, The Adventures of Luther Arkwright Book 2: Transfiguration.
-And then, in 1989, under the publisher name Proutt, he published the final trade paperback, Book 3: Götterdämmerung.
+In 1989, under the publisher name Proutt, he published the final trade paperback, Book 3: Götterdämmerung.

+Later publications

 The entire series was subsequently published in the United States by Dark Horse Comics.
-And in 1999 Dark Horse published Talbot's sequel to Luther Arkwright, called Heart of Empire.

 In 2005 the artwork was digitally remastered by Comics Centrum for an edition in Czech (Dobrodružství Luther Arkwrighta), allowing proper reproduction of both light and dark parts of "tonal" pages.
 The new artwork was also used for a French edition by Kymera Comics.
 Bryan Talbot has described the Czech edition as "the best ever published".

-In 2006 it was republished as a webcomic using the digitally remastered files at the official fan page.
+In 2006, the story was republished as a webcomic using the digitally remastered files at the official fan page.

-A third story, The Legend of Luther Arkwright, was announced in 2022, and was published in July by Jonathan Cape.